Probably The Best Blog In The World

 Powerful, global brands use powerful slogans.
 They work tirelessly to make you associate their products with good feelings, classy situations and success.

 Why are smaller businesses afraid to say they’re the best?

-And so all this made me wonder, why are local businesses so afraid to make bold claims with their advertising?
+Why are local businesses so afraid to make bold claims with their advertising?
 Is it a lack of creativity, or a lack of confidence?
 Maybe fear of looking silly?
-What’s more, why are businesses reluctant to make absolutely true claims?
+Why are businesses reluctant to make absolutely true claims?
 Such as being the largest distributor, or having access to technology that your competitors don’t?
 B2B businesses, in particular, seem to believe that marketing is best kept serious, sensible and modest.
 Even if they’ve consistently managed to save their clients time and money.

 To get in a creative mindset and flex your brain a little, I like to do pitch exercises with my clients which I got from the author Daniel H Pink, in his book ‘To Sell is Human’.

 - If you had to pick one word to describe your business, what would it be?